Shuigami/past_dotfiles/README.md

 Screenshots
 ---
-Here are some screenshot of waht my config looks like :
+Here are some screenshot of what my config looks like :

 **Background :**
 ![Alt text](Wallpaper/bg.jpg?raw=true "Background")